PFKimmerle/Substack/Learning_Resources_and_Guides/README.md

 ## Available Resources

+### A2A Story Collaboration
+An experimental short story co-written with AI agents using a multi-agent (A2A) workflow.
+Demonstrates collaborative fiction writing with defined agent roles for drafting, editing, and consistency.

 ### Python Study Guide
 A study guide for beginners and intermediate users to learn Python.
 This study guide includes tutorials, example code, and best practices to help learners grasp the fundamentals and some advanced concepts of Python programming.